Drinkler/Survey-Analysis/README.md

 ## About

 This project emerged from the requirements of a study project.
-During the implementation we tried to use current best practices of software development and to get to know new ones.
+During the implementation I tried to use current best practices of software development and to get to know new ones.

 # Authors :busts_in_silhouette: